wix-incubator/wix-code-docs/wix-bookings-v2/wix-bookings-v2/Sessions/guides/Supported Filters.md

 | `calendarConference` | `exists` |
 | `instanceOfRecurrence` | `eq`, `ne`, `in`, `exists` |

-## Session instances of all types
+## Sessions of any type

-The following table shows field support for filters for session instances of all types.
-When `includeExternal` is `true` this table always applies, even if you only query session instances of type `EVENT`:
+The following table shows field support for filters for session of all types.
+When `includeExternal` is `true` this table always applies, even if you only query session of type `EVENT`:

 | Field | Supported Filters  |
 | ----- | ------------------ |